Amar Brkić

-Amar Rayhan Brkić (born 11 June 2007) is a footballer who plays as a winger for German side Darmstadt 98.
+Amar Rayhan Brkić (born 11 June 2007) is a footballer who plays as a winger for Super League club Borneo Samarinda.
 Born in Germany, he is a youth international for Indonesia.

 Early and personal life

 Brkić was born in Frankfurt, Germany to a Bosnian father and Indonesian mother from Kebumen.
 Both of his parents are doctors; his mother is a paediatrician, and serves as chairwoman of the Special Branch of Muhammadiyah in Germany.
 His brother, Said Aalim, is also a footballer, and plays in the academy of Eintracht Frankfurt.

 Club career

 Having started his career with local Frankfurt clubs Blau-Gelb Frankfurt and Rot-Weiss Frankfurt, he played for Kickers Offenbach before joining the academy of Hoffenheim in 2022.

+On 23 September 2026, Brkić joined the Indonesia Super League club, Borneo Samarinda.